ak-and-co911/PollenGrainClassification_Final_IO_project/README.md

 # CNN Model to Classify Pollen Grains based on user input

-# ***Note: download the trained model and the dataset from the links in the .txt file and also download the modules used given above to run the python program in your PC.
-Don’t forget to change the file paths of the model and the dataset in the python code.***
+## ***Note: download the trained model and the dataset from the links in the .txt file and also download the modules given below (modules used) to run the python program in your PC.
+Don’t forget to change the file paths of the model and the dataset in the python code =)***

 ## Dataset:
 The dataset used for this project is Pollen Grain Image Classification Dataset from Kaggle.
 The classification of pollen species and types is an important task in many areas like forensic palynology, archaeological palynology and melissopalynology.
 This is the first annotated image dataset for the Brazilian Savannah pollen types that can be used to train and test computer vision based automatic pollen classifiers.